ctools/ctools/doc/source/users/user_manual/iact_analysis/analysis.rst

   Output background cube file [bkgcube.fits]
   Output model XML file [NONE] binned_models.xml

 Note that this tool also requires the parameters of an input and output model.
 In the model XML file that came out of :ref:`csiactobs`, one background model per observation is included.
 This models get merged and averaged in the background sky cube.
 In the output model the background models per obseervation will be removed.
 Instead, a global background model for the newly created background cube is included.
-Sky models present in the input model XML file will also be included in the new XML file, which subsequently can be used for binned :ref:`ctlike`.
+Sky models present in the input model XML file will also be included in the new XML file, which subsequently can be used for stacked :ref:`ctlike`.

 Example for stacked model XML file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^